buk7456/Arduino-LoRa-RC-transmitter-and-reciever/README.md

 and adjust the subtrim when not in flight.

 ## Testing:
-I have done several tests on this system and found it reliable.
-The achievable range I got with the SX1278 modules at the settings I used was more than 1.5km Line of sight.
-The transmitter to receiver update rate is around 35 frames a second which is sufficient to control an RC model.
-There are no issues with the servo control either.
+I have done several tests on this system and found it reliable enough.
+The range I got with the SX1278 modules at the settings I used was more than 1.5km Line of sight.
+I have also tested the frequency hopping feature and it is stable enough.
+The transmitter to receiver update rate averages at around 40 frames a second which is sufficient to control an RC model.
+There are no issues experienced with the servo control either.

 ## Limitations:
 1. No basic telemetry support.
 2. No dedicated trim buttons.
 However we can access trim from the home screen by holding the select key.
-3. No addressing and no binding between transmitter and receiver.
-No more than one active receiver can be used at a time.
-4. RF transmission occurs at a fixed base frequency which may not comply with some local regulations.

-## To do:
-1. Implement frequency hopping